vatesfr/xen-orchestra/@vates/generator-toolbox/README.md

 - if the source returns, all the forks return
 - if the forks error, all the forks errors with the same error
-- if a fork return , it is stopped, but the generator continue with the other
+- if a fork returns, it is stopped, but the generator continue with the other
 - if a fork errors, it is stopped, but the generator continue with the other
 - if all the forks return, the source is stopped
 - if all the forks error, the source is errored with the last error